BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 ---

-# Evaluation Results of Published Models [[Private Version](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation-PrivateModel)]
+# Results of Published Models [[Private Version](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models/tree/Evaluation-PrivateModel)]

 The top 5 on the perception and cognition leaderboards: